lossyrob/geowave-geomesa-comparative-analysis/docs/report.md

 - GeoWave: http://ngageoint.github.io/geowave/
 - GeoMesa: http://www.geomesa.org/

-## Feature Comparision
+## Feature Comparison

 GeoMesa and GeoWave are projects that contain many features, and not all of them overlap.
-The Venn Diagram below is not a complete list of features, but indicates the significant overlap of the core features of GeoWave and GeoMesa and some of the distinguishing features.
+The Venn diagram below is not a complete list of features, but indicates the significant overlap of the core features of GeoWave and GeoMesa and some of the distinguishing features.

 ![Venn Diagram of features](img/venn-diagram.png)

-As is illistrated in the diagram, there is a major overlap when it comes to a core feature of the two projects, namely using space filling curves to index geospatial data in Accumulo.
+As is illustrated in the diagram, there is a major overlap when it comes to a core feature of the two projects, namely using space filling curves to index geospatial data in Accumulo.
 However, there are many features that differentiate the projects from one another.
 Below we describe some major differences.
 A more detailed list of features can be found in _Appendix A: Details of GeoMesa and GeoWave features_.

 ### Generality of the Architecture

 A major difference between the projects is the generality of the architectures when it comes to supporting various backends and indexing strategies.
-GeoWave has a focus on being an N-Dimensional indexing mechanism for arbitrary backends; the fact that we are focusing on it's ability to handle geospatial data is only based on the current use cases that we know GeoWave is used for.
+GeoWave has a focus on being an N-Dimensional indexing mechanism for arbitrary backends.
+The fact we are focusing on its ability to handle geospatial data is only based on the currently known GeoWave use cases.
 However, the project aims at supporting data with arbitrary dimensionality.
 GeoMesa focuses specifically on 2-Dimensional spatial and 3-Dimensional spatiotemporal data.

 GeoWave specifically is designed around abstractions that remain agnostic about the storage and access implementations.
-This could provide more flexibility for developing backend support, which might explain that their HBase support is more mature than GeoMesa's.
-GeoMesa focuses on using GeoTool's abstractions, and so is more dependant on GeoTools as a base library.
-It also focuses less on dealing with abstractions; this may have an effect that features written for one backend might be difficult to translate to another backend.
-However, dealing with less abstraction can be more straightforward, and some developers may find dealing with the less-abstracted GeoMesa API to be easier to understand and work with.
+This could provide more flexibility for developing backend support, which might explain why GeoWave HBase support is more mature than GeoMesa's.
+GeoMesa focuses on using GeoTools' abstractions, and thus is more dependent on GeoTools as a base library.
+GeoMesa also focuses less on dealing with abstractions; this may have an effect that features written for one backend might be difficult to translate to another backend.
+However, dealing with less abstraction can be more straightforward, and some developers may find it easier to understand and work with the GeoMesa API.

 ### Language

 GeoMesa is developed using Scala, and GeoWave is developed using Java.
-Both Scala and Java are languages where the source compile down to Java Virtual Machine (JVM) byte code, and execute on top of the same JVM.
-This means that both projects can use the same dependencies, as can be observed by both project's reliance on GeoTools for some of it's features, including a core data type: the GeoTools SimpleFeature.
-However, the differences between the Scala and Java languages are many, and it remains one of the biggest differences between the project.
-Scala developers (such as the team conducting this comparative analysis) may find the GeoMesa API easier to work with, since it is written in a language they are familiar with.
+Both Scala and Java are languages where the source compiles down to Java Virtual Machine (JVM) byte code, and execute on top of the same JVM.
+This means that both projects can use the same dependencies, as can be observed by both project's reliance on GeoTools for some of its features, including a core data type: the GeoTools SimpleFeature.
+However, the differences between the Scala and Java languages are many, and it remains one of the biggest differences between the projects.
+Scala developers (such as the team conducting this comparative analysis) may find the GeoMesa API easier to work with, since it is written in a language with which they are familiar.
 Java programmers, on the other hand, might feel more at home with GeoWave.
-GeoMesa, though written in Scala, implements a GeoTools interface that should allow Java developers to easily use GeoMesa functionality without having to write Scala; however if a developer wants to read the codebase or use the GeoMesa types directly, they might have trouble if they are not familiar with the Scala language.
+GeoMesa, though written in Scala, implements a GeoTools interface that should allow Java developers to easily use GeoMesa functionality without having to write Scala.
+However, if a developer wants to read the codebase or use the GeoMesa types directly, they might have trouble if they are not familiar with the Scala language.

 ### Accumulo Indexing